-This year’s results for the Regional Scholastic Writing Awards are intended to be announced in most regions on Friday, February 2nd at 3pm.
+This year’s results for the Regional Scholastic Writing Awards are intended to be announced in most regions on Friday, January 31st (this info was updated in 2020).
 Many of our writers will find out that their pieces were honored with honorable mentions, silver keys, and/or gold keys!
 We are so, so, happy for all of our teens who received positive feedback this year.
 It feels great to work hard and be heard and celebrated by people other than our own parents and Writopia instructors!
 Of course, not everyone wins recognition each year.
 Below, please find tips on what to say to your writer no matter the results.

 The Writer Who Wins Recognition

 After big hugs and cheers, be as thoughtful as your writer is about what words you use to celebrate his or her success.
 I would like to urge you to praise the hard work, dedication, and courage that your writer invested into his or her writing this year.
 Carol Dweck and a growing body of researchers recommend refraining from praising children’s raw talent.
 Their research suggests that praising hard work and dedication leads to … more hard work and dedication!

 As writers, we all know the value of winning outside recognition.
 Receiving recognition from publications and awards can increase a teen’s confidence and help cement his or her identity as a writer.
 A new writer may understand the power of his or her writing in a brand new way— a stranger read his or her work and was moved/inspired/impressed!
 After receiving recognition, many writers feel validated, encouraged, and committed to return to their writing and continue to develop it to its furthest.
 Most writers have a deep desire to connect to with a wide audience through the written word, and this is an important first step in that journey.